Resuscitating and reconditioning thoracic organs ex vivo

 Theme 4: We are working with Professor Mike Nicholson and colleagues in kidney perfusion to evaluate biomarkers of endothelial activation in their samples and to develop models that allow us to test potential therapies.

-Theme 7: We are working with Dr Menna Clatworthy and colleagues to evaluate markers of perfusion success and predictors of clinical outcomes in ex vivo lung perfusion.
+Theme 7: We are working with Professor Menna Clatworthy and colleagues to evaluate markers of perfusion success and predictors of clinical outcomes in ex vivo lung perfusion.

 Theme 8: We have evaluated the value of assessment of mitochondrial histochemical analysis in lung tissue in partnership with Professor Rob Taylor.